qutip/qutip-doc/guide/dynamics/dynamics-master.rst

 includes the original system Hamiltonian :math:`H_{\rm sys}`, the Hamiltonian for the environment :math:`H_{\rm env}`, and a term representing the interaction between the system and its environment :math:`H_{\rm int}`.
 Since we are only interested in the dynamics of the system, we can at this point perform a partial trace over the environmental degrees of freedom in Eq. :eq:`neumann_total`, and thereby obtain a master equation for the motion of the original system density matrix.
 The most general trace-preserving and completely positive form of this evolution is the Lindblad master equation for the reduced density matrix :math:`\rho = {\rm Tr}_{\rm env}[\rho_{\rm tot}]`

 .. math::
-	:label: master_equation
+	:label: master_equation_lindblad

 	\dot\rho(t)=-\frac{i}{\hbar}[H(t),\rho(t)]+\sum_n \frac{1}{2} \left[2 C_n \rho(t) C_n^{+} - \rho(t) C_n^{+} C_n - C_n^{+} C_n \rho(t)\right]

 where the :math:`C_n = \sqrt{\gamma_n} A_n` are collapse operators, and :math:`A_n` are the operators through which the environment couples to the system in :math:`H_{\rm int}`, and :math:`\gamma_n` are the corresponding rates.
-The derivation of Eq. :eq:`master_equation` may be found in several sources, and will not be reproduced here.
-Instead, we emphasize the approximations that are required to arrive at the master equation in the form of Eq. :eq:`master_equation` from physical arguments, and hence perform a calculation in QuTiP:
+The derivation of Eq. :eq:`master_equation_lindblad` may be found in several sources, and will not be reproduced here.
+Instead, we emphasize the approximations that are required to arrive at the master equation in the form of Eq. :eq:`master_equation_lindblad` from physical arguments, and hence perform a calculation in QuTiP:

 - **Separability:** At :math:`t=0` there are no correlations between the system and its environment such that the total density matrix can be written as a tensor product :math:`\rho^I_{\rm tot}(0) = \rho^I(0) \otimes \rho^I_{\rm env}(0)`.